 Ursodiol is an oral medication containing bile acid that treats liver and gallbladder disease, and prevents and dissolves gallstones.
 It is also used in the treatment of chronic liver problems.
 Ursodiol can restore healthy liver function in cats and dogs by promoting regeneration of healthy liver tissue.
-Ursodiol requires a prescription from your veterinarian and is sold per capsule.
+Ursodiol requires a prescription from your veterinarian and is sold per capsule or tablet.

 Dogs and Cats

 Ursodiol for dogs and cats restores healthy liver function through improving the flow of bile into the gallbladder and improving the flow of bile from the gallbladder into the intestine.
 It also reduces the amount of cholesterol produced in the liver as well as cholesterol absorbed from food, which helps dissolve and prevent gallstones.
 In addition, Ursodiol prevents the build-up of toxic bile acids.

 Tell your veterinarian if your pet has any medical conditions or is pregnant or lactating.
 Consult with your veterinarian before giving any other prescription or over-the-counter medications to your pet.

 Ursodiol is available as 250 mg tablets and 300 mg capsules.
 While the usual dose can depend on various factors, the usual dose for cats is 5-7 mg/lb (10-15 mg/kg) by mouth once daily.
 For dogs, the usual dose is 2.5-7 mg/lb (5-15 mg/kg) by mouth twice daily.
 Don't stop giving Ursodiol to your pet unless directed by your veterinarian.
 Unless your veterinarian approves, don't give your pet over-the-counter antacids that include aluminum because it can reduce the effectiveness of Ursodiol.